The Proposed Amendments to California’s Employment Legislation Regarding Automated-Decision Systems

 An automated-decision system (ADS) is a computational process, including one derived from machine learning, statistics, or other data processing or artificial intelligence techniques, that screens, evaluates, categorises, recommends, or makes or facilitates employment-related decisions.
 This includes systems used to direct job advert targeting, screening resumes, analysis of facial expressions, word choice, and voices in video interviews, computer-based tests and game-based assessments, and the measurement of constructs such as personality, aptitude, cognitive ability, or cultural fit through automated tests.

-Automated-decision system (ADS) data is that used to develop or apply machine learning, algorithms, or artificial intelligence as part of an ADS.
+Referred to as machine-learning data in the first version of the text, automated-decision system (ADS) data is that which is used to develop or apply machine learning, algorithms, or artificial intelligence as part of an ADS.
 This includes training data, data provided by applicants or employees or information about applicants or employees that has been analysed by an ADS, and data produced by an ADS.

 Under the proposed amendments to California’s employment legislation, it is prohibited to use automated-decision systems that limit, express a preference for, or screen out applicants based on protected characteristics or proxies of characteristics unless there is an affirmative defence for using this criterion.